You are probably here because you have a great product idea, or you want to improve an existing product.

 Once we have started a project, there is no charge for face to face meetings, but you may have to treat us to the coffee!

-I want to go ahead, what next?
+I want to go ahead, what's the (Project) Plan?

 Firstly, we need a plan.
 Design is a dynamic process, so its important to have clear, defined targets and outcomes, otherwise we end up shooting in the dark and paying for stuff we don’t want or need.

-A Design Plan also serves as a Service Agreement, which is our “contract” to design your product according to a process that we have agreed on in advance.
+A Project Plan also serves as a Service Agreement, which is our “contract” to design your product according to a process that we have agreed on in advance.
 The Plan defines Steps and Stages that have specific outcomes, deliverables and costs.

 This way you know in advance what you should be getting at the end of each Stage, what it should cost and how long it should take.